 Learn more about Allergies

-We cannot guarantee all allergens will be filtered by the PRO and BASIC masks and therefore should only be worn as an extra precaution as opposed to a preventative measure.
-Allergens vary in size with the most common allergens between 0.1-100 microns.
-Our masks cover the nose and mouth, and so long as they are fitted correctly they will filter inhaled air.
-The Cambridge Mask has been independently tested to block almost 100% of particles from 0.3 microns and up.
+While we strive for the highest standards, we cannot guarantee that the PRO, BASIC, and Non-valve masks will filter all allergens.
+Therefore, they should be used as an extra precaution rather than a sole preventative measure.
+Allergens vary widely in size, ranging from 0.1 to 100 microns.
+Our masks cover the nose and mouth, and when properly fitted, they effectively filter inhaled air.
+The Cambridge Mask has been independently tested to block nearly 100% of particles that are 0.3 microns and larger.

 This article covers the following topics: